fullstackedorg/docs/guides/git.md

 ## Managing your authentications

-For any private and auth required git, you will be prompt to input your username/password (note that the [gitHub Device Flow](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/authorizing-oauth-apps#device-flow) has be implemented).
+For any private and auth required git, you will be prompt to input your username/password (note that the [GitHub Device Flow](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/authorizing-oauth-apps#device-flow) has be added to the editor, you don't need to manually create a token).
 If you ever need to edit, delete or create authentications, you can all manage them in the settings view accessible from the Projects view.

 ![Settings Button](images/settings-button.png)